What is direct primary care?

 How common is direct primary care?

-As of 2022, there are more than 1,700 direct primary care practices, operating in nearly every state in the U.S. On average, direct primary care practices have fewer than 600 patients.
-So the vast majority of Americans are not utilizing DPC memberships.
+As of 2024, there were more than 2,400 direct primary care practices, operating in nearly every state in the U.S.1 On average, direct primary care practices have about 400 patients.2 So the vast majority of Americans are not utilizing DPC memberships.
 But the number of direct primary care practices has been steadily growing, and the idea has become more popular with patients over the last decade.

 How much does a direct primary care membership cost?